OriginProtocol/origin/origin-docs/reference/origin-js/marketplace.md

 ## .getOffers

-This will return all offers related to a specific listing.
+This will return all offers related to a specific Listing.

 > Example: getOffers